Zwemvest/kingmaker/docs/Creatures/Party-Members/Kairos.md

 - Kairos has helped fix up [[Leonardo|Leonardo]]'s systems, and has now been asked by his family to join him in the expedition to the [[Stolen-Lands|Stolen Lands]]
 - Kairos vaguely knows [[Djames]], as [[Leonardo|Leonardo]]'s parents have hired [[Djames]] for adamantine to help fix up [[Leonardo|Leonardo]]
 - Kairos has no ties to [[Lizzy-the-Leshby|Lizzy]], and only met [[Lizzy-the-Leshby|Lizzy]] at the first meeting for the expedition to the [[Stolen-Lands|Stolen Lands]]

+Kairos lost parts of her history and memories in Uringen Unstuck and has ever since wandered the River Kingdoms.
+Before losing her history, she was a simple smith, but Kairos remembers little from her time as a smith, even though crafting still comes natural to her as a talent.
+She is fairly confused by her memory, as she remembers a lot of historical events she wasn't present for, never happened, are yet to happen or from a future that will never happen.

+Kairos now believes she is destined for greatness, a heroic saviour of the world.
+For Kairos, this fate is more cruel than heroic - She thinks she's part of the dragon-slayers, leaders of the rebellion, and those arrogant enough to seek out power.

+Kairos will act as follows;
+- Know what’s best for everyone else (except party members, who she also considers to be great heroic saviours).
+- Be a guardian or protector, even when there's nothing to be guarded or protected
+- Present a perfect persona to the world.
+- Declare someone or something fundamentally good or irredeemably evil.